twiecki/WhileMyMCMCGentlySamples/content/2014-1-2-Visualizing-MCMC.md

 I generated some data and estimate `intercept` and `slope`.
-In the lower left corner is the *joint* posterior while the plot above shows the *trace* of the *marginal* posterior of the `intercept` while the right plot shows the *marginal* posterior trace of the `slope` (think of these as a ticker that over time tracks one of the two axes).
+In the lower left corner is the *joint* posterior while the plot above shows the *trace* of the *marginal* posterior of the `intercept` while the right plot shows the trace of the *marginal* posterior of the `slope` parameter.
 Each point represents a sample drawn from the posterior.
 At 3 quarters of the way I added a thousand samples to show that they all sample from the posterior eventually.

 As you will see, there is quite some correlation between `intercept`